IntelRealSense/realsense-ros/README.md

 ## Installation Instructions

 The Intel RealSense SDK for Linux is used as the base for these ROS node.
-Public installation information for RealSense for Ubuntu 16.04 is available at https://software.intel.com/sites/products/realsense/intro/
+Full installation information for this SDK is available at https://software.intel.com/sites/products/realsense/intro.
+Here is the quick guide:

 ```bash
 # Install ROS Kinetic full desktop environment